zayneb2405/RAK831-LoRaGateway-RPi/configuration_files/README.md

 The following modifications were made to these files:

+     - Add comment on top of each file containing the global configuration filename.
+       To help users to identify which region was selected.
      - Set lbt_cfg.enable = false
      - Remove the "servers" parameter and its value.
 The servers parameter are not used by the Semtech lora_gateway and packet_forwarder.